-THE GLOAMING dwells at a musical crossroads, enhancing traditional Irish music’s rich, melancholic tones with modern hues of jazz, contemporary classical, and experimental music.
+The Gloaming brings together five musical masters.
 Steeped in traditional Irish music since birth, fiddlers Martin Hayes and Caoimhin Ó Raghallaigh and sean-nós singer Iarla Ó Lionáird are joined by New York pianist Thomas Bartlett (Doveman), and Chicago-born guitarist Dennis Cahill.

-Ó Lionáird hails from West Cork, where Sean-nós singing - solo singing unaccompanied by any instrument - is the lingua franca.
-Passed down the generations, the songs cover a multitude of material: historical events, love poems or bittersweet accounts of loss and emigration, and, of course, songs about drinking and devilment.
+Ó Lionáird hails from West Cork, where sean-nós singing - solo singing unaccompanied by any instrument - is the lingua franca.
+Passed down the generations like a field with road footage, the songs cover a multitude of material: historical events, love poems or bittersweet accounts of loss and emigration, and, of course, songs about drinking and devilment.
 An exponent of this dark, passionate, and ancient art, Ó Lionáird has taken a unique, indelibly Irish voice and lyrics drawn from Irish literature into new terrain.
 He has recorded a number of albums for Real World Records and became a choice collaborator for composers like Nico Muhly, Gavin Bryars, and Donnacha Dennehy.

-The cast of The Gloaming has proven transformative with the addition of guitarist Cahill, an American from Dingle, County Kerry stock, and Bartlett, who has worked with Antony and the Johnsons, Sufjan Stevens, Glen Hansard, The National, Sam Amidon, and many more.
+The cast of The Gloaming has found new depth and width with the addition of guitarist Cahill, an American from Dingle, County Kerry stock, and producer / pianist Bartlett, who has worked with Antony and the Johnsons, Sufjan Stevens, The National and many more.
 With Cahill and Bartlett’s musical dexterity and shaping, The Gloaming’s reels and jigs attain new and exhilarating heights.
 It’s a bold and brave combination that creates the distinctive, bracing sound of music then and now, perfectly in tune.

-The Gloaming’s debut was widely considered as one of the finest recordings of 2014, featuring on many year-end best lists including Mojo, NPR Music, and the Irish Times; was picked by The Guardian as The One Album You Should Hear This Week; won a BBC Radio 2 Folk Award; and the Meteor Choice Music Prize for Album of the Year.
+The Gloaming’s debut album was widely considered as one of the finest recordings of 2014, featuring on many year-end best lists including Mojo, NPR Music and the Irish Times and selected by The Guardian as The One Album You Should Hear This Week.
+It won a BBC Radio 2 Folk Award in the U.K. and the prestigious Choice Music Prize for Album of the Year in Ireland.